-In this case, we pour from jug $B$ to $A$.
-Since the jug $C$ is untouched, we have that $j'=j$.
-Since a measurable pour is being performed, we stop pouring only if the jug $B$ becomes empty or the jug $A$ becomes full.
+In this case, since the jug $C$ is untouched, we have $j'=j$.
+Since a measurable pour is being performed, we stop pouring only if jug $B$ becomes empty or jug $A$ becomes full.
 Again, depending on the reason for the termination of pouring, we have the following subcases.

 \begin{subcase} Pouring terminated because the jug $B$ became empty. \end{subcase}